 The duration of the Mexican customs process can vary depending on several factors, including port saturation, the complexity of the shipment, the accuracy of the documentation, and whether any inspections or additional checks are required.
 Typically, the process can take anywhere from a few days to several weeks.
 Electronic submission and timely payment of duties and fees can help expedite the process.
 However, unforeseen delays can occur, particularly if there are issues with the documentation or if the shipment is selected for a detailed inspection.

-Leveraging Previo en Origen (PEO) services can significantly streamline this process.
+Leveraging Previo en Origen (PEO) services can significantly streamline this process, saving time and costs while avoiding bureaucratic procedures.

-Previo en Origen is an import practice designed to expedite customs clearance in Mexico through an inspection of containers and their accompanying documents in the country of origin before shipment.
+Previo en Origen (Pre-Customs Clearance Inspection) is an import inspection process designed to expedite customs clearance in Mexico.
 This process, based on Article 42 of the Mexican Customs Law, allows the examination of merchandise before customs declaration to ensure accurate classification and compliance.

 PEO inspections can significantly expedite the customs clearance process.
 By verifying documentation and product conformity before shipping, PEO inspections help prevent delays and ensure a smooth export experience.
 This proactive approach ensures that shipments are ready for immediate clearance upon arrival, often within 24-48 hours, reducing the lead time and mitigating the risks of delays, additional costs, and non-compliance issues.